-objectives and values and within

-budgetary constraints

-Ç

-2.8 Participate in system tests in

-accordance with the specification

-3. Be able to contribute to the 3.1 Implement the information system in

-implementation of an information accordance with the plan, minimising

-system disruption to business

-3.2 Confirm that staff are trained to use

-the system prior to its launch

-3.3 Resolve or report problems or faults

-with the information system within the

-limits of their own authority 3.4 Adhere to organisational policies and

-procedures, and legal and ethical

-requirements in the implementation of

-an information system

-Additional information about this unit

-N/A

-N/A

-Unit aim (s) This unit aims to develop the knowledge

-and skills required to contribute to the

-development and implementation of an

-information system.
-Upon completion of

-this unit learners will have developed an understanding of the design and

-implementation of an information system.

-Learners will be able to contribute to both

-the development and implementation of an

-information system.

-Assessment requirements specified by Skills CFA Assessment Strategy

-a sector or regulatory body (if Competence units (S/NVQ)

-appropriate) (2,000)

-,

-Details of the relationship of the unit Business & Administration (2013) National

-and relevant national occupational standards Occupational Standards:

-Stanuarus CFABAD111 Support the design and development of information system

-development of information system
+2.3 Provide training and support to system users that is appropriate totheir needs 2.4 Identify the cause of problems with an information system 2.5 Suggest solutions to problems with an information system 2.6 Recommend adaptations to thesystem in response to identified problems or developments 2.7 Adhere to organisational policies and procedures, and legal and ethical requirements when monitoring information systems Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to monitor information systems.
+Upon completion of this unit, learners will have an understanding of howinformation systems are used and will be able to monitor information systems.
+Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unitand relevant national occupational standards Business & Administration (2013) National Occupational Standards: • CFABAD131 Monitor information systems